nnchvxx/xml-upload/README.md

 1. Start the .NET API as described above.
 2. Open your web browser and navigate to `https://localhost:7097/swagger`.
 3. Use the Swagger UI to send a POST request to the `/fileconvert` endpoint.
-You'll need to select an XML file to upload as part of the request.
+You'll need to select an XML file to upload as part of the request(can select multiple files)
+4. Use the Swagger UI to send a GET request to the /fileconvert/download/{fileName} endpoint to download a specific file, replacing {fileName} with the actual file name.

 ## Running the tests